Skip to content

 PuTTY screenshot

 You will then be asked to enter your username and password.
-Only enter your username, not @.rc.ucl.ac.uk.
+Note that this requires the simple DSH userid (rather than the full "DSH_userid@IDHS.UCL.AC.UK").
 The password field will remain entirely blank when you type in to it - it does not show placeholders to indicate you have typed something.

 The first time you log in to a new server, you'll get a popup telling you that the server's host key is not cached in the registry - this is normal and is because you have never connected to this server before.
 If you want to, you can check the host fingerprint against our current key fingerprints.

-DSH cluster has two login nodes: dsh-sge2log01 and dsh-sge2log02 and you can connect to either.
-The login nodes allow you to manage your files, compile code and submit jobs.
-Very short (< 15 mins) and non-resource-intensive software tests can be run on the login nodes, but anything more should be submitted as a job as login nodes are shared resources.
-Running memory intensive jobs or jobs with long runtimes on them may negatively impact the performance of the login node for other users.
-Hence, identified culprit user processes are systematically killed.
+Very short (<15 mins) and non-resource-intensive software tests can be run on the login nodes, but anything more should be submitted to the scheduler as a job, as login nodes are shared resources.
+Running memory intensive jobs or jobs with long runtimes on the login nodes may negatively impact the performance of the node for other users, so please be mindful.
+Any user processes identified as being disruptive to normal system operation may be killed without warning.

 Login problems

-If you experience difficulties with your login, please make sure that you are typing your UCL user ID and your password correctly.
-If you have recently updated your password, it takes some hours to propagate to all UCL systems.
+If you experience difficulties logging in to DSH Research Compute systems, please make sure that you are typing your DSH user ID and your password correctly (and note that the DSH userid is distinct from your UCL userid, if you have one).
+If you have recently updated your password, it may take some time to propagate to all UCL systems -- consider giving it some time and trying again later.

 Logging out